tjunewson/BulkMaterials_ML/README.md

 4. Coulomb matrix fingerprint and Gaussian process
 5. Kernal optimization
 6. Find best feature for the ML model with discared unstable materials
+7. Obtained a well-trained model to predict stability

+Other properties training are ongoing ...